 Audio Quality (Bit Depth and Sample Rate): high bit depth and sample rates

-Build Quality and Portability: solid build, 3.2 pounds
+Build Quality and Portability: 1 pound, compact size

 Focusrite Scarlett 18i20 4th Gen USB Audio Interface, for Multitrack Recording, Music Production and Podcasting — High-Fidelity, Studio Quality Recording, and All the Software You Need to Record